nuxt-community/nuxtent-module/docs/content/Writing.comp.md

 - `date`, contains the file's date if it is a post, otherwise it defaults to the date the file was last updated.
 - `permalink`, contains the file's resulting permalink.
 - `body`, contains the content below the `front-matter`.
+- `anchors`, contains the page's heading that were converted to link anchors for page navigation.

 # Async Components